Xiaohong-Deng/CarND-Path-Planning-Project/project_notes.md

 The farther away the anchor points are to each other, the smoother the curve is.
 This is important to lane change.
 If car speed is high a steep curve will cause an abrupt change in vehicle's heading thus exceeds the maximum angular acceleration.

+## s coordinate
+s values for the ego car and the surrounding cars are from 0 to infinity.
+That is, if a car have looped for once its s value is greater than 3945.
+This is useful when you want to calculate the distance between two cars. e.g. s = fmod(s, max_s).
+This applies to `end_path_s`, too.

+s values for surrounding cars starts off large, e.g. 6000+ meter or so.
+But they become normal quickly and grow incrementally since.

 ## 3-module structure
 ### Predictor
 **TL;DR Predictor can be skipped in this assignment.**